Shakira: 1994–2000: Breakthrough with Pies Descalzos and Dónde Están los Ladrones?

 In 1999, Shakira received a nomination for the Grammy Award for Best Latin Rock or Alternative Album.
 Her first live album, MTV Unplugged, was recorded in New York City as MTV Unplugged's first Spanish language broadcast on 12 August 1999 and released in early 2000.
 The performance was highly acclaimed by American critics; the album topped the Latin charts and sale statistics.
-(There is, however, a Sony Pictures DVD titled SHAKIRA – TOUR PIES DESCALZOS.
-It depicts her at 1997 Festival Viña del Mar.)
 In March 2000 Shakira embarked on Tour Anfibio, a two-month series of concerts in Latin America and the United States.
 In August 2000, she won an MTV Video Music Award in the category of People's Choice – Favorite International Artist for "Ojos Así".
 In September 2000, Shakira performed "Ojos Así" at the inaugural ceremony of the Latin Grammy Awards, where she was nominated in five categories: Album of the Year and Best Pop Vocal Album for MTV Unplugged, Best Female Rock Vocal Performance for "Octavo Día", Best Female Pop Vocal Performance for "Ojos Así", and Best Short Form Music Video for the "Ojos Así" video.
-MTV Unplugged became there the first in a series of albums that have earned Shakira an album Grammy.

-Dónde Están los Ladrones? was a very effective presentation of Shakira's strong-willed persona and her self-analysis; it enhanced her already tremendous popularity with her female fans.
-A stage goddess who sang about heartbreak and alluded to government corruption with "intimate, rhapsodic lyrics", she became an "irreverent leader of [...] rockeras" in Latin America and among its diaspora.
-The two studio albums indicated that Shakira's artistic identity was mutable and, after MTV Unlugged, "having reached the ceiling of Latin music" and taking it over as its "bonafide superstar", she was ready for a change.
-To establish herself as a global phenomenon, she had to record in English and pursue a full-fledged career in the United States.